knight6700/Real-Time-Order-Status-Case-study/Code.md

 # WebSocket Client Documentation

 ## Overview
-This documentation covers the complete WebSocket client implementation for handling real-time events in a Swift application, including the core `WebSocketService` implementation.
+This documentation covers the complete WebSocket client implementation for handling real-time Orders in a Swift application, including the core `WebSocketService` implementation.

 ## Table of Contents
 1. [Core Components](#core-components)